Republicans Push Kavanaugh Nomination Forward, But At What Cost?

 So the table is set, but what of the china?

-The hearings Thursday featured a "terrified" and, even as Republicans, including the president said, "credible" Christine Blasey Ford, who accused Kavanaugh of a sexual assault while in high school decades ago — an allegation the federal appeals court judge as vehemently denied.
+The hearings Thursday featured a "terrified" and, even as Republicans including the president said, "credible" Christine Blasey Ford, who accused Kavanaugh of a sexual assault while in high school decades ago — an allegation the federal appeals court judge has vehemently denied.

 Millions watched, tears were shed and stomachs churned.